What Is Post-Acute Withdrawal Syndrome?

 - Mood swings (severe highs and lows in mood)

 - Fatigue or low energy

 - Foggy thought process

 - Alcohol or other drug dreams

 Post-acute withdrawal syndrome occurs after the acute withdrawal stage and is a natural occurrence as the brain slowly returns back to normal over a period of time.
 As one’s brain chemicals begin to regulate, their post-acute withdrawal symptoms may fluctuate as the individual’s brain attempts to seek a healthy equilibrium.
 PAWS is the brain’s way of correcting chemical imbalances that it suffered from during active addiction.
 PAWS tends to occur more commonly and intensely among individuals with alcohol, Benzodiazepine, or Opioid addictions.

 Common Drugs And Their Associated Post-Acute Withdrawal Symptoms

 Certain drugs are known to result in more severe post-acute withdrawal symptoms, such as:

-Common PAWS from opioids include insomnia, depression, anxiety, intense cravings, muscle tension, insomnia, and poor impulse control.
+Common PAWS from Opioids include insomnia, depression, anxiety, intense cravings, muscle tension, and poor impulse control.

 Cocaine is known for various PAWS that last for prolonged periods of time.
 Many users report symptoms of depression, fatigue, low motivation, and poor impulse control.